Hello fellow readers,

 on the subject.

-Down the road we’re no different than cats, dogs, and many other animals.
+Down the road we’re no different from cats, dogs, and many other animals.

 I used to like a columnist called Jann Burner.
 He wrote some posts a long time ago that are philosophical but reflect changes happening today.
 Many other writers have done the same.